 Individually calculated tariff (ICT) customers are in the high voltage, sub-transmission and transmission tariff classes.
-ICT customers have the same tariff structures as other customers in the same tariff class, and distribution connected customers receive fixed, energy and capacity charge tariff components.
+ICT consumption customers have the same tariff structures as other consumption customers in the same tariff class, and distribution connected customers receive fixed, energy and capacity charge tariff components.
+ICT storage customers have the same tariff structures as described in section 3.10.

-Charges for ICT customers reflect our efficient costs of providing standard control services.
+Charges for ICT consumption customers reflect our efficient costs of providing standard control services.
 Our approach to setting the distribution prices is as follows: